 Good cloud providers take care of all aspects of migration, and they will give you all the relevant information and tools to make the process quick and painless – usually, this takes no more than a few days.

 Truth: Cloud Technology Services can actually save you money.

-With the cloud, you don’t have to buy or install anything, which removes the need for up-front capital expenditure.
+With the cloud, you don’t have to buy or install any bulky equipment, which removes the need for up-front capital expenditure (capex).
 Security, power, cooling, maintenance and hardware refresh costs are also taken care of.
-According to the International Data Corporation, almost every SME that uses cloud services saves money.
+According to the International Data Corporation, almost every organisation that uses cloud services saves money.